- HOME

 (Overview)

-All directors filled out a questionnaire and open-ended questions, in order to evaluate the effectiveness of the Board of Directors at LINTEC.
-This time, the Company used a governance survey conducted by a third party to improve the effectiveness of the Board of Directors and asked the directors to express their opinions about what steps to take to address the issues identified in the third party survey: items where the Company was given low marks and items that companies in general do not emphasize but investors emphasize.
-The representative directors analyzed and evaluated the results of the survey, identified issues, and examined which issues are to be addressed first this fiscal year.
-The themes identified as most important include sustainability initiatives and the consideration of capital cost and capital efficiency in decision making.
-Those themes will be discussed further primarily by the Sustainability Committee, the Council of the Board of Directors and the Nomination and Compensation Committee.
-In this process, the Company’s independent outside directors have made a final evaluation about the effectiveness of the entire Board of Directors.
-The main points of the evaluation of the independent directors are as follows: (1) The questionnaire, which was prepared based on objective information, reflects trends in corporate governance and is reasonable; (2) The business execution side formulates initiatives and implements them throughout the year, although the effectiveness evaluation is internal evaluation.
-The process is examined by the independent outside directors (including Audit & Supervisory Committee members), and the evaluation process is reasonable; and (3) Specific initiatives to address themes based on problems faced by today's enterprises and problems unique to the Company are proposed, and reasonable and appropriate initiatives are formulated.
+The Company conducted a survey of all directors on the evaluation of the effectiveness of the Board of Directors through questionnaire and open-ended questions.
+The Company uses a governance survey conducted by a third party to improve the effectiveness of the Board of Directors and asked the directors to express their opinions about the steps to be taken to address the issues identified in the third party survey: items where the Company was given lower marks than groups of target companies (Type 1: companies in the materials industry or chemicals industry with a market capitalization of 500 billion yen or more; and Type 2: companies with 30% or more of their shares held by foreign investors).
+The representative directors analyzed and evaluated the results of the survey, identified issues, and examined the issues to be addressed first this fiscal year.
+The themes identified as most important are "reviewing the business portfolio," "setting criteria for business investment, business contraction and withdrawal from businesses," "the long-term cultivation of executives" and "ensuring that sustainability, ESG practices and performance are factors in the determination of directors compensation."
+The Company will discuss these issues throughout the year and take the necessary steps.
+In this process, the independent outside directors have made a final evaluation about the effectiveness of the entire Board of Directors.
+The main points of the evaluation of the independent outside directors are as follows: (1) The questionnaire, which was prepared based on objective information, reflects trends in corporate governance and is reasonable; (2) The business execution side formulates initiatives and implements them throughout the year, although the effectiveness evaluation is internal evaluation.
+The process is lastly examined by the independent outside directors (including Audit & Supervisory Committee members), and the evaluation process is reasonable; and (3) Specific initiatives to address themes based on problems faced by today's enterprises and problems unique to the Company are proposed, and reasonable and appropriate initiatives are formulated.
 Based on the evaluation, the Company will continue to develop an environment that will make it possible to increase the effectiveness of the Board of Directors.

 ・ Director Training Policies